snapcats/snapcats.github.io/_posts/2016-07-08-failure-is-not-an-option.md

 ---
 layout: post
-title:      "Failure is not an option"
+title: Failure is not an option
-subtitle:   "Many say exploration is part of our destiny, but it’s actually our duty to future generations."
+subtitle: Many say exploration is part of our destiny, but it’s actually our duty to future generations.
 date: 2016-07-08 12:00:00
-author:     "Antonio Trento"
+author: Antonio Trento
-header-img: "assets/img/post-bg-03.jpg"
+image: assets/img/post-bg-03.jpg
 categories: jekyll
 ---